ttscoff/doing/README.md

 All of these commands accept a `-e` argument.
 This opens your command line editor (as defined in the environment variable `$EDITOR`).
 Add your entry, save the temp file, and close it.
 The new entry is added.
 Anything after the first line is included as a note on the entry.

+`doing again` (or `doing resume`) will duplicate the last @done entry (most recently completed) with a new start date (and without the @done tag).
+To resume the last entry matching specific tags, use `--tag=TAG`.
+You can specify multiple tags by separating with a comma.
+Multiple tags are combined with 'AND' by default (all tags must exist on the entry to match), but you can use `--bool=` to set it to 'OR' or 'NOT'.
+By default the new entry will be added to the same section as the matching entry, but you can specify a section with `--in=SECTION`.

 `doing meanwhile` is a special command for creating and finishing tasks that may have other entries come before they're complete.
 When you create an entry with `doing meanwhile [entry text]`, it will automatically complete the last _@meanwhile_ item (dated _@done_ tag) and add the _@meanwhile_ tag to the new item.
 This allows time tracking on a more general basis, and still lets you keep track of the smaller things you do while working on an overarching project.
 The `meanwhile` command accepts `--back [time]` and will backdate the _@done_ tag and start date of the new task at the same time.
 Running `meanwhile` with no arguments will simply complete the last _@meanwhile_ task.

 See `doing help meanwhile` for more options.